speight-wq/merkle-envelope-tools/README.md

 cross-binding attacks and unanchored-index injection are refused.
 Run them from the repo root:
 `node headers-node/conformance.js` and `FIX=. node headers-node-independent/selftest.js`.

-**Honest ceiling.** The specification, the reference, and both spec-derived verifiers were written by the same party (with AI assistance).
-This is evidence that the specification is sufficient to reimplement *from* - which is necessary, but is not the same as an unrelated developer implementing it independently.
-A genuine third-party implementation, and a third-party security audit, remain the real external tests and are not claimed here.

 ## Testing

 Everything runs offline with no dependencies to install.
 From a clean checkout, one command